IQ Archive

 Sapiosexual: The Biology of Attraction to Intelligence

-Is intelligence the ultimate aphrodisiac?
+Is intelligence truly the ultimate aphrodisiac?
 We explore the evolutionary psychology of Sapiosexuality, 'The Mating Mind', and why smart people marry smart people.

 Read More →